On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Numerical Experiments

 \subsection{Tradeoffs in Different Noise Levels}

 To further illustrate the tradeoff between privacy preservation and Byzantine-robustness, we test different noise levels for different robust aggregation rules in the non-i.i.d setting, as shown in Fig. \ref{compare-noniid}.
-The results in the i.i.d setting can be found in Fig. \ref{compare-iid} of the supplementary material.
-We set the noise levels to $C = 2$, $3$, $4$, $5$ and the total privacy budgets after $K=50000$ iterations are $(\epsilon,\delta)$ $=(1.67,10^{-4})$, $(\epsilon,\delta)=(1.10,10^{-4})$, $(\epsilon,\delta)=(0.82,10^{-4})$, $(\epsilon,\delta)=(0.65,10^{-4})$, respectively.
-We can observe a clear tradeoff: although increasing the level of noise helps privacy preservation, it hurts Byzantine-robustness, yielding a lower accuracy.
-Again, the results in Fig. \ref{compare-noniid} and Fig. \ref{compare-iid} show that a robust aggregation rule with small values of $\rho$ and $\chi^2$ yields a favorable tradeoff.
+The results in the i.i.d setting are shown in Fig. \ref{compare-iid}. {We set the noise levels to $C = 0.2$, $0.3$, $0.4$, $0.5$ and the total privacy budgets after $K=50000$ iterations are $(\epsilon,\delta)$ $=(4.72,10^{-4})$, $(\epsilon,\delta)=(3.04,10^{-4})$, $(\epsilon,\delta)=(2.24,10^{-4})$, $(\epsilon,\delta)=(1.77,10^{-4})$, respectively.} We can observe a clear tradeoff: although increasing the level of noise helps privacy preservation, it hurts Byzantine-robustness, yielding a lower accuracy.
+Again, the results in Fig. \ref{compare-noniid} show that a robust aggregation rule with small values of $\rho$ and $\chi^2$ yields a favorable tradeoff.